MurkySoup/cli-crypto/README.md

 # How to Use

-These scripts are rather simple and self-explanatory:
+These scripts are rather simple and largely self-explanatory:

+For password (encryption key) generation:

 ```
 usage: argon-keygen.py [-h] -s STRING